tuutrag-open/tuutrag-open/README.md

-# Teach to Understand, Understanding to Teach: RAG for requirements traceability.
+# Teaching to Understand, Understanding to Teach: Retreival Augmented Generation for Requirements Traceability